 Instructions

-- For the dough: In a food processor fitted with a steel blade, add flour, sugar, and salt into the bowl and mix.
+- In a food processor fitted with a steel blade, add flour, sugar, and salt into the bowl and mix.
 Add the cubed butter and pulse until the butter has broken down and is the size of peas.
-With the motor running, add ice water through the feed tube.
-Pulse until the dough comes together and wraps itself around the blade.
-Remove from the bowl and shape into a disk.
-Wrap in plastic wrap and refrigerate for about half an hour.

-- Pour the rhubarb strawberry mixture in the centre of the dough, leaving a 1 1/2 inch border.
+- Pour the rhubarb strawberry mixture in the centre of the dough, leaving a 1 ½ inch border.
 Fold the border over the fruit, gently pleating it into a circular shape.
 Brush the dough with the beaten egg.

-- Bake for 40-45 minutes until the crust is golden and the fruit is bubbling.
+- Bake for 30-35 minutes until the crust is golden and the fruit is bubbling.
 Transfer to a wire rack to cool completely before serving.

 Notes